LunarG/VulkanSamples/layers/vk_validation_layer_details.md

  1. Check that the queue used for presenting was checked/valid during vkGetPhysicalDeviceSurfaceSupportKHR.
  2. One issue that has already come up is correct UsageFlags for WSI SwapChains and SurfaceProperties.
  3. Tons of other stuff including semaphore and synchronization validation.

+# Non-validation Layer Details

+## APIDump

+APIDump layer is used for dumping a stream of all the Vulkan API calls that are made, along with details of the parameters to those calls.

+### APIDump Pending Work

+ 1. vkAllocDescriptorSets does not correctly print out all of the created DescriptorSets (no array printing following main API txt)

 ## General Pending Work